ArjunTheGamer/anbox-playstore-installer/README.md

 # anbox-playstore-installer
 Thank geeks-r-us for the scripts.
 I have just fixed his scripts for snap version of anbox.

-Before running this script run this 2 commands:
+Before running the script run this 2 commands:
 ```
 sudo mkdir /etc/systemd/system/anbox-container-manager.service.d/

 sudo chmod a+w /etc/systemd/system/anbox-container-manager.service.d/
 ```
+Run the following scripts wih `sudo bash ./` command

-If you are getting this error:
+If you are getting the following error:
 ```
 Failed to restart anbox-container-manager.service: Unit anbox-container-manager.service is masked.
 ```